 The chicken shawarma itself doesn't require many ingredients, and most of them are spices anyway!

 - Yellow onion

 - Shawarma spice blend (see below)

 - Olive oil

 And once you make the shawarma spice blend, it will be even easier the next time.

 It's not really a how to, because all you do is gather all the ingredients and mix them together.
 Mix together all the spices and store in an airtight container.
 This recipe is adapted from Little Spice Jar's recipe.
 It will last a really long time.
 All that will happen is that it may be less potent in a couple of months, but it's still fine a year after.

-I use about 2 tbsp of shawarma seasoning for 1 lb of meat, but less is also totally fine.
+I use about 2 tablespoon of shawarma seasoning for 1 lb of meat, but less is also totally fine.
 I like things spiced up!
-That is the beauty of not adding salt to your spice blends, you can really add as much as you want to get the oomph you’re looking for without getting a salt overdose.
+That is the beauty of not adding salt to your spice blends, you can really add as much as you want to get the oomph you're looking for without getting a salt overdose.

 How to Make this Chicken Shawarma Recipe